Andrew McClary: Military life

-As an experienced scout in New Hampshire McClary was soon promoted an officer at an early age in Robert Rogers' famous company of New Hampshire Rangers, and finally, as he gained experience, was chosen to be the leader in all local engagements against the local Indians.
+As an experienced scout in New Hampshire McClary was soon promoted an officer at an early age in Robert Rogers' famous company of Rogers' Rangers, and finally, as he gained experience, was chosen to be the leader in all local engagements against the local Indians.

 In the months preceding the Revolutionary War it is said that McClary began to distinguish himself for his resolution and patriotism in planning and leading the attack of the castle at Portsmouth, New Hampshire, on December 1, 1774.
 For what was considered his heroic efforts, McClary had won for himself a prominent standing among the New Hampshire Militia.